 Whether you’re a programmer, a data analyst, or a business intelligence end user, knowing the best way to learn SQL is invaluable to anyone dealing with or handling digital data.
 SQL isn’t just for database administrators (DBAs).

-Learning SQL is helpful for querying databases, operating Business Intelligence (BI) Tools and using these BI platforms’ advanced features.
-Having a basic understanding of SQL is beneficial even for those who don’t deal directly with a database.
-Business Intelligence software, such as datapine, offer intuitive drag and drop interfaces, allowing for data querying without any SQL knowledge.
+Learning SQL is incredibly useful for querying databases, operating online BI (Business Intelligence) tools, and leveraging the more complex features of BI platforms.
+Plus, knowing the best way to learn SQL is beneficial even for those who don’t deal directly with a database: Business Intelligence software, such as datapine, offers intuitive drag-and-drop interfaces, allowing for superior data querying without any SQL knowledge.
 That said, knowing the SQL basics will help you understand your organization’s data and better generate actionable insights.

 1) “Sams Teach Yourself SQL in 10 Minutes” By Ben Forta

 You can’t have a list of the top SQL books without including Ben Forta’s best-selling SQL guide book, “Sams Teach Yourself SQL in 10 Minutes.”
 Out of all the SQL books for beginners, this is a must-read.
 Ben Forta is an expert trainer and popular author, and his book is perhaps the best way to learn SQL for beginners.
 For this project, he looked at the existing SQL literature and saw a need for a SQL book not geared towards database analysts (DBAs).
 This book fills that need.
 As Forta put it, “The emphasis is on getting stuff done and getting it done quickly, helping you be productive as quickly as possible in whatever tool or environment you use.”